craigspaeth/nap/README.md

 # Node Asset Packager

-**nap is currently in an early alpha development stage.
-Please feel free to take a look around the source code to get an idea of where the project is going.**

 Compiling, packaging, minifying, and compressing your client side assets got you all strung out?
 Relax, take a nap.

 (nap) Node Asset Packager is a module inspired by [Jammit](http://documentcloud.github.com/jammit/) and [Connect Asset Manager](https://github.com/mape/connect-assetmanager) that helps compile and package your assets including stylesheets, javascripts, and javascript templates.